Chronic tension and anxiety can have detrimental effects on physical health, leading to symptoms such as:

 I am experienced in treating all types of anxiety disorders, and I can help you.

-Over the past decade, I have worked with people from varying backgrounds and age groups of 18 and above, both in a hospital setting and in my private practice.
-The clients I have worked with have been individuals who were seeking help for mild to severe anxiety.
+For over 15 years, I have worked with people from varying backgrounds and age groups of 18 and above, both in a hospital setting and in my private practice.
+My clients have ranged from those seeking help for mild anxiety to individuals experiencing severe panic disorder with agoraphobia.

 Dr. Ginny Estupinian incorporates FDA-approved digital medicine into treatment plans when appropriate.
 These are not ordinary apps or devices.
 They are prescription-grade, clinically validated digital therapeutics that have undergone rigorous testing and received FDA clearance for treating anxiety disorders.